 - We all act differently depending on the situation.
 Someone may be fine chatting to a long-time co-worker at the office, but feel awkward and withdrawn at a meet up full of strangers.
 Someone else may make a good first impression, but have some annoying habits around their old friends.
 For any one person to give you the best possible feedback they'd need to observe you in a variety of settings, over a period of time.
-Most people can't do that.
+Most can't do that.

 - A lot of people's social tastes are subjective.
 One person may think you're opinionated and corny.
 Another may love your sense of humor and that you're comfortable sharing how you feel.
 If you get a mix of conflicting feedback it can be hard to know what to make of it all.
-Some of the feedback you get may not be about your social skills at all, but your style, tastes, and hobbies.
+Some of the evaluations you get may not be about your social skills at all, but your style, tastes, and hobbies.

 - Your anxiety around getting feedback can influence the kind of it you get.
 For one, you may be too scared to ask about areas where you don't think you could handle certain answers.
-Also, if you ask someone for feedback and give off "I really don't want to hear what you actually think, I couldn't take it" vibes, people may pick up on it and hold back their full opinion.
+Also, if you ask someone for feedback and give off, "I really don't want to hear what you actually think.
+I couldn't take it" vibes, people may pick up on it and hold back their full opinion.

 Even if you get quality feedback on your social skills, you may not be open to hearing it

 - First and most obvious, many people find it hard to learn negative things about themselves.
 They may think they're up for some constructive criticism, but when they receive it they get upset and defensive, and dismiss or deny what they've been told.